Should I apply as an international or domestic student?

 What are the minimum scores required for the SAT?

-We do not have "minimum" requirements for SAT or ACT scores.
+Hiram does not specify a "minimum" requirement for SAT or ACT scores.
 However, the scores are a significant factor in the admission and scholarship decisions.
 Students admitted to the class entering in Fall 2012 averaged 1060 on the combined Critical Reading and Mathematics.
-Hiram does not use the Writing score in the admission process.
+Hiram does not consider the Writing score in the admission process.

 Am I required to take the SAT II?